htmfilho/htmfilho.github.io/_posts/2020/2020-12-06-golang-ugly-boring-software.md

 Fortunately, there are some clever people out there that gathered Graal VM compatible libraries and built frameworks out of them.
 That’s the case of [Quarkus] and [Micronaut].
 They don't limit the use of Java libraries but just a subset of them can take full advantage of native features.

-When targeting Graal VM, you will navigate in an obscrute world of configurations, environment issues, and limitations.
+When targeting Graal VM, you will navigate in an obscure world of configurations, environment issues, and limitations.
 Sure these issues will be solved at some point, but if you don't want to waste time, Go offers over 10 years of efficiency with minimal configuration, fast results, and one of the largest programming communities in the world.

 [Clojure]: https://clojure.org
 [Docker]: https://www.docker.com